IeuanEvans/Data-Minning-Project/README.md

 High quality data is essential for building ML model that performs well.
 Data was available for this project at procyclingstats.com a database driven website that stores cycling statistics, results, and rankings.

 * I am in still in the process of tidying and organsing the Ipython files for this project.
-Links in the table below to the files will be working within a few days.
+Repo links in the table below will be working within a few days.

 |__Problem__|__Methods__|__Libs__|__Repo__|
 |-|-|-|-|